Phuntsholing: Transportation

-Hashimara in North Bengal to Phuntsholing.
+Hasimara in North Bengal to Phuntsholing.

 Siliguri is the nearest large city in India.
 New Jalpaiguri and New Alipurduar are the nearest large railway junctions.
 Buses are available from the towns in North Bengal.
 Buses are operated by both Indian based companies and Bhutanese government.
 Once at Phuntsholing, the Lateral Road gives travelers access to the rest of Bhutan.

 From almost anywhere in the city, one can see the road to Thimphu snaking up the hillside, and in the evening it is easy to see the headlights of distant vehicles heading towards the capital.
 Opposite the big ground PSA is the road that connects the rest of the cities of Bhutan.
 The Lateral Road, Bhutan's main highway, begins in Phuntsholing and winds some 636 km to Trashigang in the east.